Mosawkat/5awkat_Photography/README.md

 Latest Update: (December 8th, 2022)
 -This is Alpha.v2.
 Still under major development.
--All files habe been reuploaded with many changes.
+-All files have been reuploaded with many changes.
 -All image files are now properly named and easily identifiable.
 -Portfolio page has been redone, where the images are now shown and hidden properly as needed.
 -Portfolio.js is not being used in this version in favor of much simpler jQuery to show and hide elements.
--More jQuery functions and elements will be added as needed to make webpage more responsive and less cluttr with code.
+-More jQuery functions and elements will be added as needed to make webpage more responsive and reduce clutter with code.

 Previous Update: (December 6th, 2022)
--All files taken down as image files sizes were too high, so the new ones will be much smaller and more optimized.
+-All files taken down as image files sizes were too large, so the new ones will be much smaller and more optimized.
 -Major functionality is being revised as I want to keep the site simple and thus removed some features.
 -Some pages will be restructured and colors and shapes will change.